 That's why i think that at the actual prices gold is overvalued.

+Personally to protect myself from inflation i prefer goverment bonds which are indexed to the inflation rate.
 Differently from gold they also offer an income in the form of the coupons in addition to the hedging of the principal.
 Over a sufficiently long period of time this makes a substainstial difference.

 Sunday, November 15, 2009